pablopalafox/semantic-depth/README.md

 *--input_frame=<pathToImage>*: If set, the pipeline will only be applied to the indicated image *--aproach=both*: If set to _both_, naive and advanced approaches are used

-### Run it on the Stuttgart video sequence from Cityscapes
+### Test SemanticDepth on the Stuttgart video sequence from Cityscapes

 Download the Stuttgart sequence from [Cityscapes](https://www.cityscapes-dataset.com/login/).
 Extract all the _png_ images from the sequence (or just a subset of the sequence) into *data/stuttgart_video_test*.
 Then run: